CVUA-RRW/FooDMe/README.md

 ## Reports

 FooDMe generates .tsv files with quality summaries of the different steps of the analysis.
-These files are located in the reports subfolder of the working directory.
+These files are located in the reports and sample subfolders of the working directory.
 The final result consists of a composition table summarizing the abundance of each taxa in the different samples.
-These can be found in the reports/results subfolder.
+These can be found in the sample subfolders.

 ## Workflow details